N.C. Central University names Durham judge interim dean of law school

 From now on the school will deny admission to anyone who scores less than a 142 on the LSAT, a standardized test that’s scored on a range going from 120 up to 180.

-Chancellor Johnson Akinleye has said he hopes the action and a letter to the American Bar Association including testimonials from N.C.
+Akinleye has said he hopes the action and a letter to the American Bar Association including testimonials from N.C.
 Supreme Court Justice Michael Morgan, former N.C.
 Supreme Court Justice Bob Orr and N.C.
-Court of Appeals Judge Wanda Bryant, among others, will be “the end of the conversation."
+Court of Appeals Judge Wanda Bryant, among others, will become “the end of the conversation."

 The law school’s “accreditation is not threatened at this point” and the ABA hasn’t even placed it on probation, the chancellor has said.